 When the United Nations was founded in 1945, some 750 million people, nearly a third of the world's population, lived in Territories that were dependent on colonial Powers.
-Today, fewer than 2 million people live under colonial rule in the 17 remaining non-self-governing territories.
+Today, there are 17 Non-Self-Governing Territories remaining and fewer than 2 million people live in them.
 The wave of decolonization, which changed the face of the planet, was born with the UN and represents the world body’s first great success.

-As a result of decolonization many countries became independent and joined the UN.
+As a result of decolonization many Territories became independent and joined the UN.